Pure pairs. X. Tournaments and the strong Erdos-Hajnal property: Blockades and rainbow subgraphs

 and since $G$ is $H$-free there is certainly no $\mathcal{B}$-rainbow copy of $H$ contained in $G$.
 Thus $G$ has a pure pair of order at least $cW(\mathcal{B})\ge c^2|G|/2=c'|G|$.
 This proves \ref{rainbowstrongtour}.~\bbox

 The converse of \ref{rainbowstrongtour} is not true: we will see that $D_5$ has the strong EH-property, but not the RSEH-property.
-On the other hand, we will show that: \begin{thm} If $H$ is a tournament that admits a backedge graph with at most three edges, and $H$ does not contain $D_5$, then $H$ has the RSEH-property. \end{thm}
+On the other hand, we will show that: \begin{thm} If $H$ is a $D_5$-free tournament that admits a backedge graph with at most three edges, then $H$ has the RSEH-property. \end{thm}

 Similarly, if $\mathcal{A}$ is a set of ordered graphs, we say that $\mathcal{A}$ has the {\em rainbow strong EH-property} or {\em RSEH-property} if there exists $c$ with $0<c<1$ such that if $\mathcal{B}$ is a respectful blockade of length at least $1/c$ in an ordered graph $G$, and there is no $\mathcal{B}$-rainbow copy of any member of $\mathcal{A}$ contained in $G$, then there is a pure pair in $G$ of order at least $cW(\mathcal{B})$.